TelegramMessenger/Telegram-iOS/README.md

 - [Changelog](http://www.hockeyapp.net/help/sdk/ios/4.1.1/docs/docs/Changelog.html)

-**NOTE** With iOS 10, Apple requires developers to specify usage description strings in their `Info.plist` for certain features that impact the users privacy.
-HockeyApp uses one of those features – access to the user's photo library – in order to allow the user to attach pictures to their feedback.
-If you are using the Feedback feature, please add a (localized) usage description string for `NSPhotoLibraryUsageDescription`.
-Unfortunately, this process is not automizable and you have to add this string manually.
-If you, however, don't specify `NSPhotoLibraryUsageDescription` and attempt to use the Feedback feature, the SDK will log an error and disable attaching of photos to feedback and ignore `BITFeedbackObservationModeOnScreenshot` to make sure your app does not crash on iOS 10 devices.

-To learn more about this requirement, see [this comprehensive writeup](http://useyourloaf.com/blog/privacy-settings-in-ios-10/) of this year's [WWDC Session on Privacy](https://developer.apple.com/videos/play/wwdc2016/709/) and have a look at [how to localize Info.plist values](https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html).
+### Feedback and iOS 10
+**4.1.1 of the HockeySDK removes the Feedback feature from the default version of the SDK.**
+The reason for this is that iOS 10 requires developers to add a usage string to their Info.plist in case they include the photos framework in their app.
+If this string is missing, the app will be rejected when submitting the app to the app store.
+As HockeyApp's Feedback feature includes a dependency to the photos framework.
+This means that if you include HockeyApp into your app, adding the usage string would be a requirement even for developers who don't use the Feedback feature.
+If you don't use Feedback in your app, simply upgrade HockeySDK to version 4.1.1.
+If you are using Feedback, please have a look at the [Feedback section](#feedback).

 We **strongly** suggest upgrading to version 4.1.1 of the SDK.
 Not specifying the usage description string and using previous versions of the HockeySDK-iOS will cause the app to crash at runtime as soon as the user taps the "attach image"-button or in case you have enabled `BITFeedbackObservationModeOnScreenshot`.

+If you are using an older version of the SDK, you have to add a `NSPhotoLibraryUsageDescription` to your `Info.plist` to avoid a AppStore rejection during upload of your app (please have a look at the [Feedback section](#feedback)).

 ## Introduction